loukad/vertlover/README.md

 The number displayed in the largest font is dedicated to total ascent.
 To the right of it are the current elevation (top) and the total descent (bottom).

-The two half arcs show battery level (top) and GPS accuracy (bottom).
 The current heart rate (left) and average heart rate (right) appear in boxes at the top, colored by the corresponding heart rate zone (configured in the user's Garmin Connect profile).
 A horizontal bar appears below the heart rate indicators showing the amount of time spent in each heart rate zone.